amandewatnitrr/amandewatnitrr/README.md

 - 💬 <samp>Ask me about IoT/Arduino/Raspberry-Pi/PHP-Dev/Cloud Architecture
 - 🤔 <samp>I’m looking for help with how to excel in Competitive Programming
 - ⚡ <samp>Fun fact: I am kinda boring and sometimes dumb though, but I am a determined guy.
+- ♟ <samp>I play a lot of chess, and I am 1200 FIDE rated.
 </div>

 ##